OfficeDev/Office-Add-in-samples/Samples/VSTO-shared-code-migration/README.md

 ## Part 3: The Office web add-in

 The Office web add-in must be created and then modified to match the VSTO add-in UI and document interactions as much as possible.
 For UI you will need to create similar controls using HTML, CSS, or your favorite library.
-The UI will look more modern!
-Also you will need to rewrite code that interacts with the document to use the Office.js API.
+You will also need to rewrite code that interacts with the document to use the Office JavaScript API.

 ### Explore the Office web add-in project